robjustice/a3driverutil/README.md

      sosfile     SOS.DRIVER file to be updated
 ```

-## Convert o65 binary and output as binary file
+## Convert o65 binary and output as driver binary file
-This converts the o65 binary and outputs as a binary file with comment lenght, comment, code length, code, reloc length and reloc table.
+This converts the o65 binary and outputs as a binary file with comment length, comment, code length, code, reloc length and reloc table.
 This is the same output format as the extract command.

    ```
    usage: A3Driverutil.py bin [-h] o65file binfile